 As you will see, there are more to things than may first appear.

 If you’re diagnosed with gestational diabetes, your care provider is likely to restrict your birth options.

 For example, you may be denied access to a low-risk birth setting (e.g. birth centre, labouring in a bath or without constant monitoring).

-Your care provider will likely put an induction of labour on the table, if you haven’t gone into labour by a certain time.
+Your care provider may suggest an induction of labour, if you haven’t gone into labour by a certain time.

 An induction increases the risk of other interventions, including c-section.